AstarVienna/AnisoCADO/docs/source/index.rst

 .. note:: See Getting Started for a more in-depth introduction

+.. warning:: This is still the alpha release of AnisoCADO.

+    We will attempt to maintain backwards compatiblity, however we cannot guarantee that the API will remain the same as the package evolves.

 The most needed functionality is based around the ``AnalyticalScaoPsf`` class.
 Create one like this::